-It is essential that all community members living on campus for the summer conduct a daily symptom check for COVID symptoms.
+It is essential that all community members attending summer classes or living on campus this summer conduct a daily symptom check for COVID symptoms.
 It is common for people infected with COVID-19 to be asymptomatic or to have mild symptoms.
 If you have any COVID symptoms, you should consider yourself a positive case until proven otherwise.

 COVID symptoms include:

 - Fever or chills (you should take your temperature every day)

 - Muscle or body aches